-Dr. Frank Gresham of the University of California, Riverside has expertise in the following areas: school psychology, special education, mental retardation and education, learning disabilities and behavioral disorders, and ADHD.
+Dr. Frank Gresham of Louisiana State University has expertise in the following areas: school psychology, special education, mental retardation and education, learning disabilities and behavioral disorders, and ADHD.
 He has earned an MEd in rehabilitation counseling and a PhD in psychology at the University of South Carolina Columbia.
 The major areas of research that Dr. Gresham is concerned with include social skills assessment and training with children, behavioral consultation, and applied behavior analysis.
 He has coauthored numerous articles with topics covering behavioral and emotional disorders in children and adolescents and school-based behavioral disorders and interventions.

 In 2002, Dr. Gresham testified before the president’s Commission on Excellence in Special Education.
 The commission advises the White House on how to fund and handle special education policy.
 He has also been recognized in his field of work with numerous awards and honors including the Senior Scientist Award from the American Psychological Association’s (APA) Division of School Psychology (2009) and the Lightner Witmer Award, also from the APA, for outstanding scholarly research by a school psychologist (1982).